-It is impossible to list every single on-site optimisation factor, here are the important parts on on-site SEO:
+It is impossible to list every single on-site optimisation factor, but here are some of the important parts of on-site SEO best practices.

-Let’s say you’ve successfully optimised your site–you’ve hammered out all the sitewide performance issues you can, and you’ve gone over each page with a fine-tooth comb to improve its relevance, significance, and uniqueness in your competitive landscape.
-Aside from making updates and adjustments as you add or subtract pages, you might think you’re done with on-site optimisation–but this isn’t exactly true.
+Let’s say you’ve successfully optimised your site by hammering out all of the site wide performance issues you can, and you’ve gone over each page with a fine-tooth comb to improve its relevance, significance, and uniqueness in your competitive landscape.
+Aside from making updates and adjustments as you add or subtract pages, you might think you’re done with on-site optimisation, but this isn’t exactly true.

 The caveat to all of this is that your content has to be good, original, well-researched, insightful, adequately formatted, appropriately written, free from error, relevant for your audience, and fun or engaging to read.
 The content market is intimidating for newcomers, but to see the actual benefits of content marketing, you’ll have to rise above the fold.

-How long does it take to rank in Google?
-What is a realistic SEO results time frame?
+How long does it take to start ranking better in search results?
+What is a realistic SEO time frame?

 As with a lot of things in SEO, the answer is – it depends.
 It depends a lot on your industry, what your competitors are up to, what baseline you’re starting from, how much work your site needs done to it.